githubteacher/sep-26-everyone/mawer-guildford.md

 Activities

-Computer Programming Workshops!
+Computer Programming Workshops! - Workshops are good introductions to programming Shopping
-Shopping
-Ice Skating
-Bowling
+Ice Skating - You can skate year round, it's very popular round Christmas & New Year Bowling
 Walking in the countryside